Ocassionally Secure: A Comparative Analysis of Code Generation Assistants: Methodology

-Figure~\ref{fig:flowchart} shows a flow chart of the process we followed when feeding prompts into the models.
-We fed the prompt for each task to the model and examined the model generated output for functionality.
-In this case, functional code is code that runs without errors.
-If the output was not functional, we asked the model to fix the output until it was functional.
-This is because in real-world situations, we assume developers verify the code's functionality after each step before progressing to incorporate additional (more complex) features.
-Additionally, developers usually prioritize working code over code that might have some desired features (ground rules) but isn't working.
-Once the output was functional, we looked over the output to see if it had all ground rules mentioned for that task.
-If the output did not have all the ground rules mentioned for that task, we asked for a revision.
-After this revision, we once again tested for functionality and then for the ground rules.
-If the model generated output passed the functionality test and had all the ground rules, we accepted the generated output as final answer.
+Figure~\ref{fig:flowchart} shows a flow chart of the process we followed.
+For each task, we input the prompt into the model and tested the output for \emph{functionality}.
+Functional code is defined as code that runs without errors.
+If the code was not functional, we asked the model for revisions until it was functional.
+This reflects real-life development, where functionality is a high priority before more advanced features are added.
+Once the output was functional, we checked if it followed all the ground rules for that task, requesting revisions if any were missing.
+After each revision, we retested functionality and adherence to ground rules.
+Outputs passing both tests were accepted as the final output, which is then used for further evaluations.

-At the start of the revision process, we initially tested with a predetermined number of revisions, setting the limit at seven.
-This was based on the assumption that, on average, all of the involved researchers in this process would reach a point of frustration after seven revisions.
-However, we found that this method wasn't effective in achieving functional outputs from the model, as often the model failed to provide such outputs within these seven revisions.
-Moreover, we recognized that a fixed number of revisions wouldn't be practical in real-world scenarios, as actual developers might have different thresholds for frustration.
-Therefore, we adjusted our approach to allow researchers to discontinue the revision process whenever they felt frustrated.
-This more closely represented what real-life developers would experience.

-The next subsection provides an in-depth discussion of all five of the components (\emph{independent variables}) within the framework.
-Then we discuss how we analyzed the model generated output in subsection \emph{dependent variables}.